infosec-intern/vscode-yara-abandoned/docs/index.md

 * rule skeletons
 * for loops
 * `meta:`, `strings:`, and `condition:` blocks
-* standard module imports
+* import statements for standard modules
-* any/all keywords
+* "any" and "all" keywords

 ## Requirements
 With the new language server protocol, Python 3.5 or higher is required, due to the heavy use of the `asyncio` library.